temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 - ExecutionTime can differ from StartTime in retry and cron use cases.

-You can use the default Search Attributes in a List Filter, say in your WebUI or with the `tctl workflow list` commands, under the following conditions:
+You can use the default Search Attributes in a List Filter, such as in the Temporal Web UI or with the `tctl workflow list` commands, under the following conditions:

 - Without Advanced Visibility, you can only use the `=` operator with a single default Search Attribute in your List Filter.
   For example: `tctl workflow list -q "ExecutionStatus = 'Completed'"` or `tctl workflow list -q "WorkflowType = 'YourWorkflow'"`.
 - With Advanced Visibility, you can combine default Search Attributes in a List Filter to get a list of specific Workflow Executions.
-For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and ExecutionStatus != 'Running' and (StartTime > '2021-06-07T16:46:34.236-08:00' or CloseTime < '2021-06-08T16:46:34-08:00')"`
+  For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and ExecutionStatus != 'Running' and (StartTime > '2022-06-07T16:46:34.236-08:00' or CloseTime < '2022-06-08T16:46:34-08:00')"`

 ### Custom Search Attributes

 You can [create custom Search Attributes](/clusters/how-to-create-custom-search-attribute-keys) with unique key names that are relevant to your business needs.

-Use custom Search Attributes in a List Filter, say in your WebUI or with the `tctl workflow list` commands, with the following conditions:
+Use custom Search Attributes in a List Filter, such as in the Temporal Web UI or with the `tctl workflow list` commands, under the following conditions:

 - Without Advanced Visibility, you cannot use a custom Search Attribute in your List Filter.
-- With Advanced Visibility, you can create multiple custom Search Attributes and use them in combinations with List Filters to get specific Workflow Executions list.
-For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and YourCustomSA = 'YourCustomSAValue' and (StartTime > '2021-06-07T16:46:34.236-08:00' or CloseTime < '2021-06-08T16:46:34-08:00')"`
+- With Advanced Visibility, you can create multiple custom Search Attributes and use them in combinations with List Filters to get a list of specific Workflow Executions.
+  For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and YourCustomSA = 'YourCustomSAValue' and (StartTime > '2022-06-07T16:46:34.236-08:00' or CloseTime < '2022-06-08T16:46:34-08:00')"`
   - With Temporal Server v1.19 and earlier, you must [integrate Elasticsearch](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster) to use custom Search Attributes with List Filters.
   - With Temporal Server v1.20 and later, custom Search Attribute capabilities are available on MySQL (v8.0.17 or later), PostgreSQL (v12 and later), and SQLite (v3.31.0 and later), in addition to Elasticsearch.

 If you use Elasticsearch as your Visibility store, your custom Search Attributes apply globally and can be used across Namespaces.
-However, if using any of the [supported SQL databases](/cluster-deployment-guide#visibility-store) with Temporal Server v1.20, your custom Search Attributes will be associated with a specific Namespace, and can be used for Workflow Executions in that Namespace.
+However, if using any of the [supported SQL databases](/cluster-deployment-guide#visibility-store) with Temporal Server v1.20, your custom Search Attributes are associated with a specific Namespace and can be used for Workflow Executions in that Namespace.

 See [Search Attribute limits](#search-attributes-limits) for limits on the number and size of custom Search Attributes you can create.